 Sometimes the thyroid itself is swollen.
 In these cases, hypothyroidism causes painful swallowing and hoarseness.
 These symptoms require urgent evaluation.

-Low Thyroid Treatments: Surgery, Levothyroxine, Iron Plus Support Supplements
+Hypothyroidism Treatments: Surgery, Levothyroxine, Iron Plus Support Supplements

-If your thyroid dysfunction stems from Hashimoto’s disease, your doctor will probably prescribe T3 and T4 replacement therapy.
+If your dysfunction stems from Hashimoto’s disease, your doctor will probably prescribe T3 and T4 replacement therapy.
 Endocrinologists call this form of HRT “Synthroid.”

 Treatment differs for patients with atrophic thyroiditis disease (a type of congenital thyroid condition).
 To diagnose thyroiditis, goiter, or complications from hyperthyroidism treatment, you may need a thyroid ultrasound.
 Treatment may include surgery, levothyroxine, and synthetic growth hormones.

 Thyroid support supplements can boost thyroid health and wellness.
-Supplement options like Korean Ginseng and Ashwagandha can improve thyroid function.
+Supplement options like Korean Ginseng and Ashwagandha can improve function.
 Just make sure to talk to your doctor if you take Synthroid, as some supplements can disrupt Synthroid absorption.

-Thyroid Maintenence for Whole-Self Health
+Maintenance for Whole-Self Health

 Consider iron plus supplements.
 Iron improves how well your circulatory system carries oxygen in red blood cells.
 This improvement, in turn, gives your thyroid a boost.
 If you’re ready for a life with more energy and less fatigue, discover our best energy supplements today.